TransBioInfoLab/ad-meta-analysis/README.md

 To meta-analyze individual CpG results across different cohorts, we used the meta R package.
-For region based meta-analysis, we used two complementary analytical pipelines, the comb-p approach and the coMethDMR approach:
+For region based meta-analysis, we used two complementary analytical pipelines, the comb-p approach and the coMethDMR approach.
+The significant DMRs were selected by both approaches.

-(1) comb-p appraoch - we used meta-analysis p-values of the four brain samples discovery cohorts as input for comb-p.
+(1) comb-p appraoch - we used meta-analysis p-values of the four brain samples cohorts as input for comb-p.

 (2) coMethDMR approach - we performed cohort specific analysis for genomic regions first.
-We define “contiguous genomic regions” to be genomic regions on the Illumina array covered with clusters of contiguous CpGs where the maximum separation between any two consecutive probes is 200 base pairs.
-Instead of testing all CpGs within a genomic region, coMethDMR carries out an additional step that selects co-methylated sub-regions within the contiguous genomic regions first.
+First, coMethDMR selects co-methylated sub-regions within the contiguous genomic regions.
 Next, we summarized methylation M values within these co-methylated sub-regions using medians and tested them against AD Braak stage.

-We adjusted for potential confounding factors including age at death, sex, methylation slide, and proportion of different cell types in the samples estimated by the CETS R package.
+We adjusted for potential confounding factors including age at death, sex, batch, and proportion of different cell types.
-For ROSMAP cohort, we additionally included variable "batch" that was available in the dataset to adjust for technical batches occurred during data generation.

-To meta-analyze coMethDMR results across different cohorts, first, we assigned co-methylated clusters from each cohort to the non-overlapping contiguous genomic regions that they overlap.
 The cohort specific p-values for each contiguous genomic region were then combined across cohorts using fixed effects meta-analysis model (or random effects model if test of heterogeneity had p-value was less than 0.05).

+Note that the coMethDMR approach allowed us to assess between cohort heterogeneities for genomic regions.

 | File                 | HTML |
 |----------------------|----------------------|